America in the Shadows

 The forecast started darkening over the weekend.
-By almost all accounts, the weather on Monday should have been fine throughout the country; nationwide, late August is usually clear midday, though the odds of clouds increases as you move farther east and later into the afternoon.
+By almost all accounts, the weather on Monday should have been fine throughout the country; nationwide, late August is usually clear midday, though the odds of clouds increase as you move farther east and later into the afternoon.
 But after weeks of optimistic outlook, thunderstorms loomed.

 “It does not look as good for eclipse viewing,” a meteorologist in the National Weather Service office in eastern Missouri wrote Saturday afternoon.
 Soon, things also did not look good in western Missouri, or in much of Nebraska, or in parts of Tennessee and South Carolina.
 For millions of people on the path of this “Great American Eclipse,” August 21 could turn out to be a great American bummer.